mando/koulesII/README.md

 ## Acknowledgments

 Special thanks to Jan Hubicka for creating the original Koules game and making it freely available.
-This modern implementation aims to preserve the fun and challenge of the original while bringing it to modern web browsers.
+KoulesII builds upon the brilliant foundation of the original while adding extreme challenges and enhanced physics that push the gameplay to new levels of difficulty.

 The original game inspired a generation of indie game developers and remains a classic example of physics-based gameplay done right.
+KoulesII honors that legacy while creating an almost impossibly challenging experience that demands absolute precision and strategic thinking.

+**Warning**: KoulesII is significantly more difficult than the original Koules.
+The combination of deadly walls, gravitational black holes, and acceleration-based controls creates an extremely punishing but rewarding gameplay experience.